Quantum Dictionary

 a. the smallest quantity of some physical property, such as energy, that a system can possess according to the quantum theory

-b. a particle with such a unit of energy
+b. particle with such a unit of energy

 2. amount or quantity, esp a specific amount